Liability Only Car Insurance: Is Minimum Coverage Enough?

 High/Umbrella 250/500+ $100K+ High net worth individuals

 Most insurance professionals recommend a minimum of 100/300/100 as your liability limits.
 The cost difference between minimum coverage and 100/300/100 is often just a few dollars per month — but the protection gap is enormous.
-For a deeper look at property damage liability coverage and how to choose the right limit, it's worth reviewing your options carefully.
+For a detailed breakdown of how much property damage coverage you really need, it's worth reviewing your options carefully.
+You can also use our guide to bodily injury liability coverage to understand what limits best match your assets.

 Don't Let Low Limits Put You at Risk

 Minimum liability limits are a legal floor — not a financial safety net.
-In a serious accident, a $25,000/$50,000 bodily injury limit can be exhausted by a single ambulance ride and a night in the ICU.
-Choosing higher limits is one of the most cost-effective ways to protect your finances.
+In a serious accident, even a newly raised state minimum can be exhausted by a single ambulance ride and a night in the ICU.
+Choosing higher limits like 100/300/100 is one of the most cost-effective ways to protect your finances.

 Frequently Asked Questions